 COVID-19 has been disrupting personal, social and business lives.
-The effects are detrimental in many domains as in economic recession, sales, man-power, future-prospects and other challenges faced by almost the entire world population.
+The effects are detrimental in many domains.
+There are lasting effects of economic recession in sales, man-power, future-prospects and other challenges faced by almost the entire world population.

-Over and above there has been lasting effects on organizations and each firm or industry will experience challenges that are specific to that vertical.
+Over and above there has been lasting ill-effects on organizations.
+Firms will experience challenges that are specific to their vertical.
 But the global ecommerce will gain huge ground.

 Almost 47% of US internet users claimed that they are avoiding shopping centers and malls.
 If the effect of the infection worsens roughly 74% say that they would stay away from shopping centers for good.